Avant-monts franc-comtois

 45-8 ENERGY has received €2.88 million in funding as part of the France 2030 investment plan’s call for expressions of interest in “Russian, Belarusian, or Ukrainian dependency inputs.”

-The proposal to produce helium in France by 45-8 ENERGY would contribute to national sovereignty, a topical issue, especially as helium’s position as a strategic resource has been reinforced in the latest list of critical resources of the European Union, published in early 2023.
+The proposal to produce helium in France by 45-8 ENERGY would contribute to national sovereignty, a hot topic, especially as helium’s position as a strategic resource has been reinforced in the latest list of critical resources of the European Union, published in early 2023.

 Helium

-Between the 1950s and 1960s, wells were drilled in several municipalities in the Avant-Monts area, which revealed non-combustible gas.
+Between the 1950s and 1960s, wells were drilled in several municipalities in the Avant-Monts area, which revealed the presence of non-combustible gases.

-Although helium was not measured at that time, we know that helium has a certain affinity with the non-combustible gases found.
-In similar geological contexts, they were associated with helium.
+Although helium was not measured at that time, it has a certain affinity with non-combustible gases, like nitrogen, already associated to each other in similar contexts.

 Nitrogen